 - PHYS 1201Q–1202Q, and 1230 (or 1401Q–1402Q or 1501Q–1502Q or 1601Q–1602Q).

 Failure to complete these sequences by the end of the fourth semester may delay completion of the degree.

 Requirements for the B.A. and B.S. degrees are as follows:

 At least 35 credits of Chemistry courses numbered 2000 and above must be successfully completed for the Bachelor of Science in Chemistry in addition to the College B.S. requirements.

 Chemistry option (ACS certified)

 American Chemical Society certification requires an additional course in biochemistry (MCB 3010, or MCB 2000), and one advanced chemistry course chosen from CHEM 3189, 3442W, 3661, 4196W, 4370, 4371, 4551, or a CHEM 5000 level course.

 Bachelor of Arts

-At least 28 credits of Chemistry courses numbered 2000 or above must be successfully completed for the Bachelor of Arts in Chemistry in addition to the College Bachelor of Science requirements.
+At least 28 credits of Chemistry courses numbered 2000 or above must be successfully completed for the Bachelor of Arts in Chemistry in addition to the College Bachelor of Arts requirements.
 The requirements include those listed above for the B.S. degree Chemistry option with the exception of CHEM 3215 and 3334.

 The grade point average in all of the required chemistry courses must be at least 2.300 for the ACS certified degree.